 Each REALITY database has one System Dictionary called SYSTEM.
-SYSTEM defines a number of Master Dictionaries (MD), one for each account on the database.
+SYSTEM defines several Master Dictionaries (MD), one for each account on the database.
 It contains encrypted passwords, specifies the primary size of each account's MD, and includes other information used by the database.